Praful22/AircraftFlightDynamics/README.md

 1. Ailerons :

-3. Horizontal Stabilizers :
+2. Horizontal Stabilizers :
-4. Elevator :
+3. Elevator :
-5. Rudder :
+4. Rudder :
 ![image](https://github.com/Praful22/AircraftFlightDynamics/assets/65821250/8cbff590-f9a5-473d-ba44-37aa40ac6f50)

-If the aircraft is not a glider then another primary control input will be 5.
-Thrust force $(\delta_th) created by either propellers or jet engines.
+If the aircraft is not a glider then another primary control input will be

+5. Thrust force $(\delta_th)$ created by either propellers or jet engines.